cloudnativer/kube-router/README.md

  <br>

 Kube-router is a turnkey solution for Kubernetes networking with aim to provide operational simplicity and high performance.<br>
- This is an optimized Kube-router, which can support large-scale kubernetes network.
+This is based on kube-router to do a lot of optimization, which can support large-scale kubernetes network.
  <br>

 ## Primary Features